Autodesk/revit-ifc/README.md

 - 2022
 - ... *(will expand as more versions are released)*

-In addition to Label, please indicate the exact incremental versions of Revit (e.g. 2022.1) and open source IFC tool (e.g. 22.1.0.0)
+In addition to Label, please indicate at beginning of Issue text the exact incremental versions of Revit (e.g. 2022.1) and open source IFC tool (e.g. 22.1.0.0)

 **Issue Status** (set by Autodesk Developers)
 - Rejected